na-na-hi/renget/archive/utpgo.md

 "*I'm afraid not, but...*" the shopkeeper observed the interaction, mesmerized. "*I haven't seen the old bird so comfortable since his last owner passed away...*"
 "*Well I'm sure the Headmistress will allow it!*" Horace declared confidently. "*Fascinating.*" thought the two men.

-Leaving the shop with the large bird perched on her arm, Margaret looked around Diagon Alley while her mentor inspected the list of supplies. "*All that's left is your school robes, seeing as your old ones is only scraps...*"
+Leaving the shop with the large bird perched on her arm, Margaret looked around Diagon Alley while her caretaker reviewed the list of supplies. "*All that's left is your school robes, seeing as your old ones is only scraps...*"
 Margaret made a very polite expression in what little "embarrassment" she felt.
 A few students stopped by to look at the unusual bird, some curious, some impressed; a few of them had seen it in the shop; some even suffered at its beak.
 "*Shall we?*" said the Professor, opening the door for her.